Donders-Institute/ni2-electrophys/exercises/ni2_forward1.md

 > Plot the three activation time courses in a single figure and verify that the peaks and troughs in the mixed signal do not necessarily end up at the same latencies as in the constituent source signals.

 > Investigate how the morphology of the mixed signal changes, when the latency of the second component (data2) is changed.
 Also, see what the effect is of changing the phase of the second component.
-Hint: create a new ‘data2’ with different input parameters to ni2_activation and create a new ‘datamix’.
+Hint: create a new 'data2’ with different input parameters to ni2_activation and create a new 'datamix’.
 Look in the help documentation of ni2_activation to try and understand how to adjust the phase of the signal.

 Next, we will verify that a (weighted) combination of two (or more) activation time courses can be easily achieved by means of a matrix multiplication.
 To this end we first concatenate the original source activations into a single matrix (each of the original timecourses will be a row in the resulting matrix):